cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

     - Pattern (Q) has 3-4 numbered steps with imperative verbs?
     - One Thing (R) is a single imperative sentence, 10-25 words, directly before The Close?
 14. **Reply hook (O):** Specific to this issue, not a generic "let me know"?
-15. **Closer:** Three-part structure present? (a) Thesis = pattern-level takeaway, not a restatement of hero number? (b) Question = open-loop question naming the reader's situation? (c) Handoff = small mono bridge to Build With Us CTA?
+15. **Closer:** Three-part structure present? (a) Thesis = pattern-level takeaway, not a restatement of hero number? (b) Question = open-loop question naming the reader's situation? (c) Handoff = small mono bridge to Build With Us CTA? **(d) ZERO references to any consulting business name — no "Quarry," no other business name, no team name.
+Only "Mason" and "we" are acceptable self-references in reader-facing copy.
+This applies to the handoff, the thesis, the question, body paragraphs, and any other reader-visible text.**
 16. **Voice:** No Tutorial, Consultant, Guru, Hype, or Apologetic voice anywhere?
 No LinkedIn-cadence epigrams?
 17. **Source-literal fidelity (Section 7b):** Apply the nine-category check.
 Every product/tool name matches source verbatim.
 Every direct quote is a verbatim string.
 Every URL appears literally in source.
 Every code block matches source's language and content.
 Every model recommendation matches source's explicit recommendation.
 Builder names match full byline.
 Thin Playbook is better than fabricated Playbook.
 18. **Number traceability + scope preservation:** Every specific number traces to a specific string in the source.
 Zero invented numbers.
 Every number preserves its original scope — no rescoping totals to subsets, no inventing derivative numbers for units the source didn't measure.